 The etch process removes selected areas from the surface of the wafer so that other materials may be deposited.
 “Dry” (plasma) etching is used for circuit-defining steps, while “wet” etching (using chemical baths) is used mainly to clean wafers.
 Applied also offers an innovative “dry” removal process that selectively removes layers without using plasma.
 Typically, part of the wafer is protected during the etch by an etch-resistant "masking" material, such as photoresist or a hard mask such as silicon nitride.

-Etch processes are referred to as conductor etch, dielectric etch, or polysilicon etch to indicate the types of films that are removed from the wafer.
-For example, dielectric etch is involved when an oxide layer is etched to leave “oxide isolators” separating devices from each other; polysilicon etch is used to create the gate in a transistor; dielectric etch is employed to etch via holes and trenches for metal conductive paths; and metal etch removes aluminum, tungsten, or copper layers to reveal the pattern of circuitry at progressively higher levels of the device structure.
+Etch processes are referred to as dielectric etch or conductor etch to indicate the types of films that are removed from the wafer.
+For example, dielectric etch is employed to etch via holes and trenches for metal conductive paths; conductor etch removes polysilicon to create the gate in a transistor, or aluminum and tungsten to reveal the pattern of circuitry in the device structure.

-Applied Materials has consistently developed innovative and cost-effective solutions to evolving etch challenges.
-These can arise from ever-decreasing device sizes; changes in materials used (such as high-k films or ultra-porous dielectrics); diversification in device architecture (such as FinFETs and 3D NAND transistors), and new packaging approaches (such as TSV technology).
+Applied Materials’ etch innovations have consistently met the increasingly challenging requirements of successive inflections, including ever-decreasing device sizes; changes in materials used (such as high-k films or ultra-porous dielectrics); diversification in device architecture (such as finFETs and 3D NAND transistors), new patterning techniques (EUV and multi-patterning using side wall spacers) and new packaging approaches (such as fan-out WLP).